NASCAR Brasil Series: Cars

-The current generation of Chevrolet Camaro bodied NASCAR Brasil race cars racing at Autódromo Velo Città in 2020.
+The previous generation of Chevrolet Camaro bodied NASCAR Brasil race cars racing at Autódromo Velo Città in 2020.

 NASCAR Brasil Series' cars featured a peripheral tubular space frame chassis reinforced with aluminum plates.
 In its original guise, the car used an unbranded hatchback body model based on the Renault Clio.
 The driver is positioned in the middle of the car for better weight distribution.
 It uses a six-speed sequential gearbox, independent suspension, and engines supplied by Action Power.
 For the first two seasons, the cars used a 220 hp, inline-four turbo engines sourced from Renault before it was upgraded to a 270 hp, 3.6 liter V6 engine sourced from Chevrolet in 2014.

 A new generation of car was introduced by the series in 2020.
 The new car featured a brand new body model inspired from the American NASCAR series, with composite body styles based on the Chevrolet Camaro and Ford Mustang being available to be chosen for the teams participating; the NASCAR Brasil Series is one of two NASCAR series where Toyota does not participate, the other being the NASCAR Canada Series.
 The new generation of cars featured an improved aerodynamic package and was claimed to have a 20% increase in corner speed, despite the removal of the detached rear wing in favor of integrated rear spoiler.

 The new generation car received several changes in the 2022 season.
 New racing seats, inspired from the seats used in NASCAR, was introduced to increase driver's protection from head and neck injuries due to lateral movement during crashes.
 A rear stabilizer bar was added, with drivers being able to choose between three settings: Soft, hard, and off.
 The engine also received an updated electronic injection unit to improve its acceleration.

 NASCAR Brasil Series featured Pirelli as the exclusive tire supplier of the series.
 Pirelli is the exclusive tire supplier starting from the inaugural season in 2012, with the exception of the 2020 season where the series ran Yokohama tires instead.